sagemathinc/cocalc/notes/final_push.md

         and calling this command on it.

+[x] (0:30?)
+(0:54) snap: create database schema

+[ ] (1:00?) snap: create snap.coffee and "snap" with command line interface to start/stop simple snap daemon.
+On startup, update the (hostname, port, key) entry in the database.
+[ ] (1:00?) snap: add new class and code to admin.py to start/stop them; modify local deploy services file.
-[ ] (0:30?) using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed
+[ ] (1:00?) snap: import code from backup file and set timer so modified projects get snapshotted automatically (add command line option for how often and how redundant); make sure to create at most one snapshot at a time!
+Also -- using "bup index -p -m -u 2013-308" one can tell which files changed since last save, hence avoid making a snapshot if nothing changed
+[ ] (0:45?) snap: write code to set in database (with configurable ttl) the list of backups for each project [ ] (0:45?) snap: add actual tcp server functionality [ ] (0:45?) snap: write client, which hub will use.
+[ ] (0:45?) snap: implement "snapshots()", which will be via a database query [ ] (0:45?) snap: implement "ls"
+[ ] (1:15?) snap: implement UI to actually see/brow result of ls
+[ ] (1:00?) snap: implement "restore()" in snap server.

-[ ] (3:00?) make it possible to browse snapshots
+[ ] (0:45?) snap: implement UI to restore file/directory

+---

 [ ] (0:20?) editor: when closing current open document, *select* recent automatically (not nothing)